-Now, a PR person is expected to know social media, digital marketing, advertising, SEO, design and branding – and the list goes on.
+Now, a PR person is expected to know social media, digital marketing, work with PR softwares, advertising, SEO, design and branding – and the list goes on.
 While one person may not be able to tackle all of these disciplines, the functions are overlapping, so pros are being asked to strategize and execute on all fronts.

-Given the changes in their roles and responsibilities, public relations teams need tools that evolve along with the tasks they’re now expected to perform.
+Given the changes in their roles and responsibilities, public relations teams need tools and softwares that evolve along with the tasks they’re now expected to perform.

 It used to be that PR tools were mostly about providing a clipping service.
-The success of a brand’s public relations efforts was judged primarily by how many article mentions they receive.
-Media clips equaled success.
+The success of a brand’s public relations efforts was judged primarily by media coverage and how many article mentions they receive.
+Media clips equalled success.

-Now, the way a brand measures success has evolved.
-Brands are moving toward a deeper understanding of the impact coverage has on their site traffic and online conversions.
-PR pros are beginning to map initiatives to company goals such as sales or thought leadership exposure.
+Now, the way a brand is measuring success has evolved.
+Brands are moving toward a deeper understanding of the impact media coverage has on their site traffic and online conversions.
+PR professionals are beginning to map initiatives to company goals such as sales or thought leadership exposure.

-The tools are converging, as well, to match the needs of the PR person and his or her workflow.
+The tools are converging, as well, to match the needs of the PR professional and his or her workflow.
 PR pros need to see the big picture, yet be able to drill down to the details.
 They need to report on trends and performance, connect with influencers and tap into social.
-And, they need to be able to do all that in real time.
+And, they need to be able to do all that in real-time.

-Public relations pros need a comprehensive tool that becomes more and more reflective of the full job function while being responsive to all their needs.
+Public relations pros need comprehensive PR tools that become more and more reflective of the full job function while being responsive to all their needs.